Fully Decentralized Cooperative Multi-Agent Reinforcement Learning is A Context Modeling Problem: Experiment

 \section{Experiment}

-In this section, we design experiments to answer the following questions: (1) Can DAC benefit fully decentralized cooperative policy learning by addressing non-stationarity and relative overgeneralization issues?
-(2) If so, which component contributes the most to its performance gain?
+In this section, we design experiments to answer questions below.
+(1) Can DAC capture non-stationary task dynamics using the learned discrete contexts?
+(See Sec.~\ref{subsec:didactic_example}) (2) Can DAC benefit fully decentralized cooperative policy learning by addressing both non-stationarity and relative overgeneralization issues?
+(See Sec.~\ref{subsec:comparison_results}) (3) If so, which component contributes the most to its performance gain?
+(See Sec.~\ref{subsec:ablation_study})

-For question (1), we compare our method against multiple fully decentralized value-based MARL baselines, including IQL~\cite{tan1993multi}, Hysteretic Q-learning~\cite{matignon2007hysteretic}, and I2Q~\cite{jiang2022i2q}, on the matrix game, predator and prey, and the StarCraft Multi-Agent Challenge (SMAC).
-For question (2), we conduct ablation studies to assess the effectiveness of each component in DAC.
-All results are illustrated with the median performance and the standard error across five random seeds.
-More experimental details can be found in Appendix~D.